-All of the collected data was analyzed to determine current and anticipated housing needs and to better understand local housing issues.
+All of the collected data were analysed to determine current and anticipated housing needs and to better understand local housing issues.

-The City established two horizon years for the housing unit projections; 2025, to meet the 5-year target set out by the Province in the legislative requirements for Housing Needs reports, and 2030, to align with HOME: Burnaby's Housing + Homelessness Strategy which has a 10-year planning outlook.
+The City established two horizon years for the housing unit projections; 2025, to meet the 5-year target set out by the Province in the legislative requirements for Housing Needs reports, and 2030, to align with HOME: Burnaby's Housing and Homelessness Strategy which has a 10-year planning outlook.
 The projections to determine the anticipated units needed were based on BC Stats projections which uses a component/cohort survival method.
 A description of the methodology is given in the appendix of the Housing Needs Report.
+As this is a preliminary draft, staff are continuing to refine the methodology, and the estimates for the anticipated units needed for future years.
+As such, it is noted that the figures and data should be considered preliminary, and subject to change in the final report, and in subsequent years.

-Information gathered from the survey, focus groups and interviews was analyzed to understand the challenges and experiences encountered by specific groups seeking housing to meet their needs in Burnaby.
+Information gathered from the survey, focus groups and interviews was analysed to understand the challenges and experiences encountered by specific groups seeking housing to meet their needs in Burnaby.